mukundbhudia/covid-service-rs/README.md

 # covid-service-rs

-Aim to convert the JavaScript https://github.com/mukundbhudia/covid-service into this Rust project
+Aim to convert the JavaScript https://github.com/mukundbhudia/covid-service into this Rust project.
+The target environment will be a Raspberry Pi 4 Model B running Ubuntu 20.04.

 ## Development